Quick Start Guide

 Technical Overview

-The Syntmon application is comprised of four parts:
+The Syntmon application is comprised of three parts:

 • A MySQL Database (version 5.7) for application configuration, logging, and authentication

-The frontend and backend components are provided by BrythonicBytes as Docker containers, the database components are provided by third parties and can be setup according to your use case.
+The core application is provided by BrythonicBytes a Docker container, the database components are provided by third parties and can be setup according to your use case.

 The default root password is “Brythonic@1”